Ventu012/P2_AdvancedLaneLines/report.md

 All of this can be found in the `fit_polynomial_first()` and `find_lane_pixels_first()` functions of "AdvancedLaneFinding.ipynb".

 Once I've identifyed the lane lines of the first image i can switch to anothor tipe of search.
 The idea is that in the next image the lane line are likely to be in the same area of the lane lines identified in the previous image.
-So in the `fit_polynomial_prior()` function of "AdvancedLaneFinding.ipynb" we are searching the new line lines using the previous lane lines +/- a margin as reference.
+So in the `fit_polynomial_prior()` function of "AdvancedLaneFinding.ipynb" we are searching the new lane lines using the previous lane lines +/- a margin as reference.

 Here's an example of my output for this step.